 Make this homemade Mint Powder which adds a great flavor to this raita.

-You can add a tempering to the simple boondi raita and make a totally new version.
+You can add the tempering to the simple boondi raita and make a totally new version.

-I have a Boondi Burani Raita recipe on the blog which uses a tadka of garlic but you can also do a tempering of cumin seeds, mustard seeds, hing, and dry red chillies.
+I have a Boondi Burani Raita recipe on the blog which uses a tadka of garlic but you can also do a tempering of cumin seeds, mustard seeds, hing, and dry red chilies.